 - Eat carbohydrates and protein – the main fuel for your muscles.
 Help recover and repair your muscles by eating within 30-60 minutes after you have finished a workout.

 - Consume probiotics.
 Probiotics help in the process of recovering from endurance activities by increasing antioxidant absorption.
 Since free radicals are abundant after training, it’s important that athletes meet their needs with high amounts of antioxidants in recovery.
 When eating probiotics during recovery it promotes extra free-radical fighting just when you need it the most.

-Feeling SlimNumber #2 on the list of resolutions is weight loss.
+.
 After all the holiday parties and festive treats, I think everyone can benefit from cleaner eating.
 It is important when thinking of the changes you want to implement to make sure to: